syncfusion-content/fileformat-docs/File-Formats/DocIO/Open-and-save-Word-document-in-ASP-NET.md

 # Open and Save Word document in ASP.NET

-Syncfusion Essential DocIO is a [.NET Word library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) used to create, read, and edit **Word** documents programmatically without **Microsoft Word** or interop dependencies.
+Syncfusion DocIO is a [.NET Word library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) used to create, read, and edit **Word** documents programmatically without **Microsoft Word** or interop dependencies.
 Using this library, you can **open and save a Word document in ASP.NET Web Forms**.

 ## Steps to open and save Word document programmatically: